Mitchell Marsh Net Worth: $5 million

 Mitchell Marsh Domestic Career:

-In April 2009, he played for Australia’s under-19 team against India and was the team captain during the 2010 Under-19 Cricket World Cup.
+In April 2009, Mitchell Marsh played for Australia’s under-19 team against India and was the team captain during the 2010 Under-19 Cricket World Cup.
 Under his leadership Australia won the tournament,Marsh having a successful tournament scoring 201 runs, including a match winning 97 in the semi-final against Sri Lanka.

-Marsh was signed by Deccan Chargers for the 2010 Indian Premier League and in 2011 was bought by Pune Warriors, the team coached at the time by his father.
-He played for Pune for the three years that the team existed and in 2016 and 2017 played for Rising Pune Supergiants for the two seasons that team existed.
+Mitchell Marsh was signed by Deccan Chargers for the 2010 Indian Premier League and in 2011 was bought by Pune Warriors, the team coached at the time by his father.
+Mitchell Marsh played for Pune for the three years that the team existed and in 2016 and 2017 played for Rising Pune Supergiants for the two seasons that team existed.

 Playing for Australia A against India A in July 2014 at Allan Border Field, Marsh scored 211 runs batting seventh in Australia’s first innings, his first double century.

-In the 2022 IPL Auction, Marsh was bought by the Delhi Capitals.
+In the 2022 IPL Auction, Mitchell Marsh was bought by the Delhi Capitals.

-Disclaimer: The above Mitchell Marsh net worth and Mitchell Marsh IPL 2022 price information is sourced from various websites and media reports.
-The website does not guarantee a 100% accuracy of the Mitchell Marsh net worth, Mitchell Marsh IPL 2022 salary.
+Disclaimer: The website does not guarantee a 100% accuracy of the Mitchell Marsh net worth, Mitchell Marsh IPL 2022 salary.